 How do you teach a team to finish games?
-Chris Petersen and Co. are searching for the answer.
+Chris Petersen and Co. are searching for the answer

 “We’re going to learn a lot of hard lessons from these losses we’re taking right now in these tight moments at the end of the games,” UW defensive coordinator Jimmy Lake said.
 “We know we’re right there — five to seven plays here or there.
 That changes it the other way.
 Then the Dawgs come out with the victory.
 But right now we’re learning some tough, hard lessons.
 It’s going to harden us up and hopefully make us better.”

 Of course, Lake’s defense shouldn’t shoulder the lion’s share of the blame.
-In its last two fourth quarters, UW has rushed a total of 10 times for -2 yards.
+In its past two fourth quarters, UW has rushed a total of 10 times for -2 yards.
 It has allowed a combined one sack in the first three quarters and two in the fourth.
 Against Oregon, the Huskies scored 31 points in the first three quarters … and zero in the fourth.
 They gained 362 yards in the first three quarters, and 52 in the fourth.
 They closed the game with two consecutive punts and a turnover on downs.

-And on Saturday, in the four drives immediately following a Hunter Bryant touchdown that gave the Huskies a 21-13 lead, they went three-and-out three times and surrendered a pick-six.
+And Saturday, in the four drives immediately following a Hunter Bryant touchdown that gave the Huskies a 21-13 lead, they went three-and-out three times and surrendered a pick-six.
 They committed one penalty in the first half … and five in the second.

 “As soon as you do that (against) a defense like that, I mean, good luck,” Petersen said of the penalties.
 “It’s just self-inflicted wounds.
 I don’t know.
 I don’t know what to tell you.
 (It’s) day one stuff.
 (Our) anxiety level goes up … I don’t know … against good teams.
 They make errors that they shouldn’t be making at this time.”